yossrah/Fruit_Eshop/README.md

 # Fruit_Eshop
-php native E-shop application
+php native E-shop application.
-the source code is available in the master branch
+The source code is available in the master branch